souru98/HotstarClone/README.md

 # HotstarClone

 # user can choose the movies from different geners
-# Also User Can Watch regional language movies als
+# Also User Can Watch regional language movies also

+# Screenshots

 ## Deployed Site
 https://jovial-knuth-52283b.netlify.app